-Print in ink • Failure to provide all information may invalidate this authorization. \Substance Abuse Records and Psychiatric Records require a separate authorization.

-, FROM WHOM Specify clinic, specialty, or physician below.
-Loma Linda University Medical Center (LLUMC) Loma Linda University Children's Hospital (LLUCH) Loma Linda University Health Care (LLUHC) Loma Linda University (LLU) To Whom/Inspect Please choose one of the following.
-Date Sent: USE ONLY cords have been sent ☐ Send records to: Individual/Agency Name t prior to review. ts Outpatient Dates of Treatment ☐ Clinical Notes ☐ Test Results, type of t est ☐ Other, Specify I specifically authorize release of HIV test results. ☐ Billing Summary Dates of Treatment Purpose Reason records are to be disclosed.
-Continued Care Personal Use (fee applies) ☐ Other, Spec cify Unless otherwise revoked, this authorization will expire on This authorization shall remain in effect until the above des not extend beyond 180 days from the date of signature.
+Print in ink Failure to provide all information Substance Abuse Records and Psychiatric Record FROM WHOM Specify clinic, specialty, or physician below.
+FACILITY USE ONLY Loma Linda University Medical Center (LLUMC) Requested records have been sent Loma Linda University Children's Hospital (LLUCH) Date Sent: Loma Linda University Health Care (LLUHC) by: Loma Linda University (LLU) To WHOM/INSPECT Please choose one of the following.
+Send records to: Address City State Zip Code Make records available for review.
+Confirm appointmen t prior to review.
+INFORMATION TO BE RELEASED Specify where services were rendered (Clinic Name) □ Inpatient Dates of Treatment 🗌 🔲 Discharge Summary  🗆 Standard Clinical Per rtinent Documents Other, Specify Outpatient Dates of Treatment U Outpatient Dates of Treatment Clinical Notes Dates of Treatment Clinical Notes Test Results, type of t Other, Specify I specifically authorize release of HIV test results. □ I specifically authorize release of HIV test results. □ Billing Summary Dates of Treatment PURPOSE Reason records are to be disclosed.
+Continued Care Personal Use (fee applies) U Other, Specify Unless otherwise revoked, this authorization will expire on This authorization shall remain in effect until the above der not extend beyond 180 days from the date of signature.
 Sig have the right to revoke this authorization and the right to disclosed.
-See reverse side for details on disclosure of infepages of this form and voluntarily authorize and request the (including facsimile) of this form for disclosure as described scribed disclosure ning this form is inspect or get a co ormation and my e disclosure abov e is complete but shall voluntary.
-I understand I opy of the material to be y rights.
-I have read both Patient Name (Last, First MI) Last four digits of SS#: Birth Date Phone Nur Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Relationship to Patient (if signed by Legal Representative) Interpreter Signature Date Time Interpreter Name (print) Interpreter Telephone ID# I oma I inda University PATIENT IDENTIFICATI ON
+See reverse side for details on disclosure of inf pages of this form and voluntarily authorize and request th (including facsimile) of this form for disclosure as described scribed disclosure is complete but shall ming this form is voluntary.
+I understand I inspect or get a copy of the material to be ormation and my rights.
+I have read both e disclosure above.
+I authorize use of a copy Patient Name (Last, First MI) Last four digits of SS#: Birth Date Phone Nut mber: () Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Interpreter Signature Date Time Interpreter Name (print) Interpreter Telephone ID# Loma Linda University Loma Linda University Medical Center Loma Linda University Children's Hospital Loma Linda University Health System PATIENT IDENTIFICATION LOMA LINDA UNIVERSITY HEALTH AUTHORIZATION FOR DISCLOSURE OF PROTECTED HEALTH INFORMATION 116-3009(10-14)

-Loma Linda University

-Loma Linda University Medical Center

-Loma Linda University Children's Hospital

-Loma Linda University Health System

-AUTHORIZATION FOR DISCLOSURE OF PROTECTED HEALTH INFORMATION 116-3009 (10-14)